Schlizor/Schlizor/README.md

 - 🤖 Trying to learn how robots works to be a robot myself some day
 - 🤔 Working as a robotic simulation Engineer but mostly do web backend stuff (in C#)

-- ⚡ Fun fact: I use Hyprland (btw)
+- ⚡ Fun fact: I use Hyprland and Nvim (btw)
-- ⚡ Fun fact 2: I am scared to say that I use Arch (btw) because I use Manjaro